Hamburg Institute for Advanced Study (HIAS)

 A special feature of HIAS, in addition to its close ties with local academic institutions, is its strong focus on the Hamburg public: for example, the Hamburg Körber Foundation, together with HIAS, organizes “Hamburger Horizonte”, an annual series of conferences for the exchange between academia and society.

-Each fellow commands a budget to plan and hold public events during their stay in Hamburg.
-The institute itself organizes lectures and symposia on topics and findings discussed at HIAS.
+The institute organizes lectures and symposia on topics and findings discussed at HIAS.

 The connections that the fellows establish and deepen with Hamburg researchers during their stay at HIAS are intended to anchor long-term collaborations in Hamburg as a location for research and science and to sustainably expand its internationalization.